Patryk27/strolle/README.md

   <img height="512" src="_readme/demo-v11.jpg" />
 </p>

-Our goal is to experiment with modern real-time lightning techniques such as ReSTIR and see how far we can go on consumer hardware (especially the one without dedicated ray-tracing cores).
+Our goal is to experiment with modern real-time lighting techniques such as ReSTIR and see how far we can go on consumer hardware (especially the one without dedicated ray-tracing cores).